Basdila

 Basdila is a village in district Basti (currently falling under Sant Kabir Nagar district) in Uttar Pradesh in North India.

-Basdila is known for the Sunni Madrasa Darul uloom Ahle Sunnat established in the British Era, pre-independence India.
-Darul Uloom is a government aided institute established around 1940, currently serving approximately 800 students.
-The foundation stone of this Madrasa was laid down by Master Inamullah Khan.
+Basdila is known for the Sunni madrasa Darul Uloom Ahle Sunnat established in the British Era, pre-independence India.
+The madrasa is a government-aided institute established around 1940, currently serving approximately 600 students.
+The foundation stone of this school was laid down by Inamullah Khan.

+The village has a Medium Hindi Govt Primary school and a Medium Hindi Govt Secondary school (Janta Inter College Basdila).